hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/03_annotation-snpeff.md

 There are two steps in the pre-processing:

 1. **Decomposing**: this step takes multiallelic variants and expands them into distinct variant records; one record for each REF/ALT combination.
-For example, if `AAT` can change to `ATT` or `ACT` the middle base is multi-allelic.
+For example, if the reference is`AAT` and observed alternate alleles are `ATT` and `ACT` the middle base is multi-allelic.
 Therefore, decomposing will separate the two such that each allele is represented as a single line in the VCF file.
 2. **Normalize**: this step left-aligns indels.